 5. Enjoy a picnic in Riverside Park

 Riverside Park is my all-time favourite spot in Canmore.
-Itβs a beautiful quiet park right by the Bow River, has picnic tables, a newly built outhouse, and easy access to the river with a small sandy beach.
+Itβs a beautiful, quiet park right by the Bow River, has picnic tables, a newly built outhouse, and easy access to the river with a small sandy beach.

-We like to come here after hiking or mountain biking to relax on the grass or have a picnic.
+We like to come here after hiking or mountain biking to relax on the grass or picnic.
 If you feel like stretching your legs, the river path can take you along the river, making a loop.

 6. Hike the Ha Ling Peak or Mt Lawrence Grassi

-Its neighbour Mt Lawrence Grassi (2,685m), offers the same views and has no crowds.
+Its neighbour, Mt Lawrence Grassi (2,685m), offers the same views and has no crowds.
 The trail is more complicated; a little scrambling is required on the loose rocks.

 Full blog post: Ha Ling Peak vs. Mt Lawrence Grassi